natgo/wt-wiki-scraper/wikitext-transpiled/aircraft/Mirage%202000C-S5.md

 '''Cons:'''

 * Poor energy retention
-* Low ammo count for the DEFA cannons
+* Low ammo count for the DEFA cannons (only 250 rounds total)
 * Carries a maximum of only 4 missiles
 * Very limited options for ground attack ordnance